 This Dar es Salaam to Johannesburg Budget Safari begins in Dar Es Salaam, Tanzania crossing to Zanzibar Island and then Lake Malawi, Zambia, Botswana's Chobe & Delta and Kruger Park, ending in Johannesburg, South Africa.

-This Kruger & Botswana to Victoria Falls Camping Safari begins with game viewing in Kruger National Park of South Africa, travelling into Botswana to explore the Okavango Delta, a private conservancy and Chobe, before ending in Victoria Falls, Zimbabwe.
+This Kruger and Victoria Falls Camping Safari begins with game viewing in Kruger National Park South Africa, travelling to the Great Zimbabwe Ruins, Hwange National Park, Bulawayo and ending in Victoria Falls.